Geometry and Dynamics of the Solar System

 (formula 7)

 This first mean orbital distance is the result of sequence 2 multiplied by 15.
 Remember that 15 itself is the result of the second polarity's interaction (figure 5) and that the third expression (figure 6) is likewise the result of a multiplication by 15.
-So if any additional multiplication should occur in the geometric development of this constant as implied by G x M (definition 1), it would logically be by 15:
+Continuing this geometric development for G x M (definition 1), yields:

-whereby the solar mass M is supposed to be big, which would give us the following definitions for M and G:
+whereby the mass M is primary and the resulting gravity G is secondary, resulting in the following definitions for M and G:

 (definition 2)